qtumproject/qtum/README.md

 ### Qtum Web Wallet

-A browser wallet that supports the Ledger hardware wallet, offline cold wallet, and restoration from moblie wallets.
+A browser wallet that supports the Ledger hardware wallet, offline cold wallet, and restoration from mobile wallets.

 Web site https://qtumwallet.org